MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-manage.md

 ### Verify encryption completes for Exchange Online and Skype for Business

 Encrypting a mailbox can take some time.
-We recommend that you wait 72 hours before you attempt to validate encryption after you change a DEP or the first time you assign a DEP to a mailbox.
+For first time encryption, the mailbox must also completely move from one database to another before the service can encrypt the mailbox.

 Use the Get-MailboxStatistics cmdlet to determine if a mailbox is encrypted.